rescathena/docs-page/docs/collaborate/how-to.md

 - What drives your passion for animal welfare
 - What skills and experience you bring
 - How you envision contributing to Rescathena

+You can read more about the Rescathena initiative [here](https://juanmiguelrua.com/posts/rescathena_seed/).

 Let's build something extraordinary together, because every animal deserves a chance, and every helper deserves the best tools to make it happen.